DIVINO ESTATE WINERY

 Our plan is to offer wine to our on-site winery customers, with customer-supplied containers.
 This is common in Europe and has taken hold with beer growlers in many areas.
 B.C. was an early adopter of bulk foods in supermarkets, something that was ahead of its time and has still not taken hold in many areas of the US.

 Divino offered table wine in 2L PET bottles (same as 2L soda bottles) over 30 years ago.
 An idea ahead of its time and is now returning.
+The industry needs to have alternatives to the inefficient 750ml glass wine bottle, and consumers need to participate in the change to more acceptable package styles.

 Stay tuned.